zapier/zapier-zapier-zapier-zapier-coffee-script/README.md

-This project is no longer maintained.
-If you are interested in taking over the project, email contact@zapier.com (mailto:contact@zapier.com).
+_This project is no longer maintained.
+If you are interested in taking over the project, email [contact@zapier.com](mailto:contact@zapier.com)._

 # Zapier's very own CoffeeScript